 We invest in the creation of attractive, vibrant and therefore sustainable areas.
 Areas that ring true from a socio-economic perspective.
 Areas that are physically well integrated and that are readily managed from a financial viewpoint.
 Where future generations will live, work and stay happily, healthily and comfortably.
 We build homes, commercial and social facilities with extended lifespans in these places.
 Using sustainable materials, a minimal environmental footprint and high quality public spaces.
 We get residents, neighbours and users involved from the outset, so we can all work towards a great living environment.
 And once we’ve done this, we keep on investing, to keep the area attractive in the longer term for both residents and investors.

-The Amvest Residential Core Fund and the Separate Accounts all contribute to expanding our inventory of unregulated rental properties in the medium-priced sector.
+The Amvest Residential Core Fund, the Utrechtse Fondsen Vastgoed C.V. and the Separate Accounts all contribute to expanding our inventory of unregulated rental properties in the medium-priced sector.
 The homes are built using sustainable, environmentally friendly materials.
 Over the past 2 years, we have fully renovated 1,200 homes and have installed solar panels in 2,500 homes.

 We also invest substantially in sustainable technology such as heat and cold storage, a more comfortable form of clean energy.
 The Amvest Residential Core Fund achieved the maximum 5 stars out of 5 in the Global Real Estate Sustainability Benchmark (GRESB) in 2020.